ghfbsd/RB-P-CAN-485/README.md

 into to test out the board.

 In synchronous/polling mode, the program creates a CAN message and sends it.
-It pays no attention to the result except to check that it was transmitted without an error.
+The program pays no attention to whether it was received; it only checks that the message was transmitted without an error.

 The program's operation in interrupt mode is more interesting.
 First, it defines a Python function called `trigger` to be called whenever